PinyinTones was written by Tao Yue.

 - Windows 7

-- Windows 8, in both desktop and Windows Store applications
+- Windows 8 and 8.1, in both desktop and Windows Store applications

 How to Use on Windows 7 and Windows Vista